SModelS/smodels/docs/manual/source/SModelSTools.rst

 * the file contains cross sections according to the :ref:`SLHA format for cross sections <xsecSLHA>`,

-* the lightest :ref:`Z2-odd state <odd states>` (the LSP in supersymmetric models) is neutral,

-* there are no stable charged particles nor displaced vertices (no non-prompt visible decays), as currently all the analyses considered by SModelS require a prompt MET signature.

 In addition, one can ask that

 * all decays listed in the DECAY block are kinematically allowed, *i.e.* the sum of masses of the decay products may not exceed the mother mass. *This check for "illegal decays" is turned off by default.*

 If any of the above tests fail (return a negative result), an error message is shown.

-Some more comments are in order.
-In order to check that the lightest Z\ :sub:`2`-odd state has zero electric and color charges, the quantum numbers of the BSM particles must be given in the
-``qNumbers`` dictionary in :download:`particles.py <images/particles.py>`.
-The format is

-``[2*spin, 3*electric charge, dimension of SU(3) representation]``

-The list of quantum numbers is also required to check for displaced vertices or heavy charged particles.
-The check for long-lived (or stable) particles first verifies if these appear in one of the cross section blocks and their cross section exceeds the minimum cross section value defined by :ref:`sigmacut <parameterFile>` (see  :ref:`Minimum Decomposition Weight <minweight>`).
-If the cross section is larger than sigmacut and the particle is stable, the checker verifies if it is neutral (both electric and color charges are zero).
-On the other hand, if the particle is unstable, but its lifetime (times *c*) is larger than a minimum value (*default = 10 mm*), the particle is considered as a non-prompt decay.
-For non-prompt decays, all channels are then checked for visible decay products.
-If the branching ratio to visible decays times the maximum production cross section for the particle exceeds :ref:`sigmacut <parameterFile>`, the particle's decay is considered as a displaced vertex.

 **The usage of the SLHA checker is:**